phstc/alfred_screenshots_dropbox/README.md

 # Alfred Screenshots to Dropbox Workflow

 I love [CloudApp](http://www.getcloudapp.com/), but I don't use it a lot to justify the paid plan, but sometimes I need to upload more than 10 screenshots per day.
-So, to avoid any annoyance or extra cost, this extension uploads screenshots by pressing `CMD + Shift + 5` to Dropbox.
+So, to avoid any annoyance or extra cost, this extension uploads screenshots by pressing `CMD+Shift+5` to Dropbox.

 If you have a [bitly](https://bitly.com/) account, you can use it to shorten the urls.
 Go to ["Your bitly API Key"](https://bitly.com/a/your_api_key) to get you username and Api key.